Donate!

 Re: Thoughts on fork brace

-Reply #2 - Yesterday at 07:35:57
+Reply #2 - 10/17/24 at 07:35:57

 I had the TKAT on one bike and I have a SuperBrace on my current bike.
 I drank the snake oil.
-Whether is purely psychological or if it’s actually real, it seems to offer modest improvements.
+Whether it’s purely psychological or if it’s actually real, it seems to offer modest improvements.
 I notice it most when using the front brake on rougher roads.
-That said, I don’t think these bikes can really ride true above 65mph no matter what you do (the Cafe mod people will disagree with this comment, but they’ve put a lot of time and money into those mods).
+That said, I don’t think these bikes can really ride true above 65mph no matter what you do (the Cafe mod people will disagree with this comment, but they’ve put a lot of time and money into those mods for improvement).
 The bike likes to “float” with its stretched rake and light weight (chopper style).

 Back to top